 In the early secondary school years, your daughter will have the opportunity to explore a wide range of core subjects, covering all major educational domains.
 From Year 9, she may choose from a range of elective subjects, assisting her to forge a personalised study pathway that will continue into further education or employment.

 The learning programs at Years 7 to 9 build on essential skills and dispositions across all domains and introduce some opportunities to explore individual talents, abilities and areas of interest.
-As well as core subjects in the Humanities, English, Religious Education, Physical Education, Language and the Arts, your daughter will also be a part of:
+As well as core subjects in the Mathematics, Science, Humanities, English, Religious Education, Physical Education, Language and the Arts (access the full subject list here), your daughter will also be a part of:

-In Rich Task, your daughter will engage in a variety of activities that enable her to develop her digital literacy skills.
+In Design, Code and Create, your daughter will engage in a variety of activities that enable her to develop her digital literacy skills.
 She will come to understand what it means to be an ethical user of digital technology.